Appyx/SnapshotParser/README.md

 # SnapshotParser
-Parser for gson-like parsing of Firebase-Snapshot responses in Swift.
+Parser for gson-like parsing/serializing of Firebase-Snapshot-responses in Swift 4.

+> (Note: This class is designed for Swift 4 and the Firebase SDK v4.0.0+)

 With this Parser you can automatically fill swift objects from your Firebase-Snapshots.